-- 1. What are the four functional areas of a neurological assessment?
-2. What functions are evaluated in the "cranial nerves" section of the neurological - assessment? - 3.
+- 1. What are the four functional areas of a neurological assessment? - 2.
+What functions are evaluated in the "cranial nerves" section of the neurological assessment? - 3.
 What is assessed during the "mental function" section? - 4.
 How do motor-function deficits manifest? - 5.
 How are balance and coordination evaluated?

-provider's attention on specific areas.
-This division allows the examiner to evaluate specific reviewed according to significance of impact from most important to least important.
+Dividing the neurological assessment into four functional compartments focuses the first aid provider's attention on specific areas.
+This division allows the examiner to evaluate specific nervous-system functions and simplifies documentation of abnormal findings.
+These areas are reviewed according to significance of impact from most important to least important.